fwcd/advent-of-code-2023/README.md

 ## Scripts

-Each program is packaged with Nix in a uniform way.
+The programs are packaged with Nix.
 By abstracting over languages' compilers, interpreters and build tools in an elegant, declarative way, CI can use a single workflow across all programs.

 ## Previous years